Kumara5KN/upskillcampus/README.md

 Project Overview

-This project implements a Machine Learning solution to accurately forecast hourly traffic volume across four major city junctions.
-The goal is to provide municipal planning and traffic control teams with proactive intelligence to mitigate congestion and optimize signal timing, directly supporting the Smart City initiative.
+This project uses Machine Learning (XGBoost) to forecast hourly traffic volume across four city junctions.
+The goal is to help city teams proactively manage congestion and optimize traffic lights.

 🎯 Goal

-The core objective is to predict the hourly vehicle count for the next four months on four specific road junctions, successfully modeling complex time-series patterns, including:
+The main objective is to predict hourly vehicle count for the next four months, specifically accounting for:

-Daily and weekly seasonality (rush hour peaks).
+Daily and weekly traffic patterns.

-The significant impact of Public Holidays, which drastically alter normal traffic flow.
+The major traffic drop caused by Public Holidays.

 💻 Technology Stack